stbischof/doc/class-Catalog.md

       <td>true</td>
     </tr>
     <tr>
-      <td colspan="5"><em>Collection of global parameters that provide dynamic behavior and configuration for the entire catalog.
+      <td colspan="5"><em>Collection of schema-level parameters that provide dynamic behavior and configuration within the schema.
 Parameters enable runtime customization of schema elements, user-specific settings, and conditional logic in calculations.
-These parameters are available throughout the catalog for use in calculated members, named sets, security expressions, and custom formatting.
+These parameters are available throughout the schema for use in calculated members, named sets, security expressions, and custom formatting.
 Common uses include date ranges for time intelligence, user preferences, locale settings, and business rule toggles.</em></td>
     </tr>
     <tr>
       <td><strong>cubes</strong></td>